Reference Check vs Background Check:Reference Check vs Background Check

 Define the roles you expect the references to have.

 All candidates should be prepared to submit references who have provided them with work direction.
 I once had a consultant who told me he didn’t have supervisor references because he was a contractor!
 Everyone has someone to report to.
 Even the business owner is accountable to someone.
-When assessing the validity of a supervisor reference, look for someone who can speak to the candidate’s ability to meet deadlines, submit quality deliverables, meet or exceed your competency requirements, and can build an effective rapport with team members.
+When assessing the validity of a supervisor reference, look for someone who can speak to the candidate’s ability to meet deadlines, submit quality deliverables, meet or exceed competency requirements, and build an effective rapport with team members.

 And while obtaining supervisor references is important, also consider what other roles may provide a well-rounded view of the candidate’s skills or qualities.
 If the candidate is in a supervisory role, consider asking for direct reports.
 If the candidate is a CRA, ask for site references.
-You want to see how well the candidate takes work direction as well as provides support or work direction to others.
+You want to see how well the candidate takes direction as well as provides support or work direction to others.

 Be clear regarding how recent the working relationship should be.